tomduck/pandoc-fignos/README.md

   * `fignos-warning-level` or `xnos-warning-level` - Set to `0` for
-    no warnings, `1` for critical warnings, or `2` (default) for critical warnings and informational messages.
+    no warnings, `1` for critical warnings, or `2` (default) for all warnings.
 Warning level 2 should be used when troubleshooting.

   * `fignos-cleveref` or `xnos-cleveref` - Set to `True` to assume "+" clever references by default;